 I’m certified in the NCI Design Charrette System from Harvard University Graduate School of Design, an accredited Cognitive Edge practitioner and hold the Credentialed Evaluator designation from the Canadian Evaluation Society.

+I live in one of the most multicultural cities in the world (Toronto, Canada) and am an avid coffee lover – both as a consumer and an amateur coffee roaster.
 Some have called me the health designer, but I prefer just to be called Cameron or Cam.

-Contact me at:
+You can contact me at:

 cdnorman [at] cense.ca